Rockwell International Career Development Assistant Professor

 If you are interested in recent developments in algorithms for machine learning, check out these lecture notes, which will be published in a revised form with Cambridge University Press.

 I co-taught Learning at Scale, a summer school at MADALGO in 2014.

 I co-organized Overcoming Intractability in Unsupervised Learning at STOC 2014.

 I co-organized Topic Models: Computation, Application, and Evaluation at NIPS 2013.

-My research is supported in part by an NSF Large (with Barak, Kelner, Parrilo) CCF-1565235, an NSF CAREER Award, an Alfred P. Sloan Fellowship, an Edmund F. Kelley Research Award, a Google Research Award and a grant from the MIT NEC Corporation.
+My research is supported by a David and Lucile Packard Fellowship, an NSF Large (with Barak, Kelner, Parrilo) CCF-1565235, an NSF CAREER Award, an Alfred P. Sloan Fellowship and a Google Research Award.

 Email: "lastname" at mit dot edu